chlyn/COSC428_Final_Project/README.md

-# Topic: Problem
+# COSC 428 Final Project: Shortest Path

-This project compares two algorithms with very different time complexities to solve the [state problem here] problem.
+This project compares two algorithms with very different time complexities to solve the **shortest path problem** using a weighted maze grid.

 ---